3/20 Coalition marches through State College, calls for justice for Osaze Osagie, others

-As community members marched down the rainy streets of downtown State College, one person shouted, "Is the rain gonna stop us?" and the crowd responded, "Hell no!"
+As community members marched down the rainy streets of downtown State College, organizer Tierra Williams shouted, "Is the rain gonna stop us?" and the crowd responded, "Hell no!"

-The march, organized by the 3/20 Coalition, aimed to protest racism and demand justice for Osaze Osagie and other Black people killed by police officers.
+The chant was one of many during the march organized by the 3/20 Coalition, aimed to protest racism and demand justice for Osaze Osagie and other Black people killed by police officers.

-Osagie was a 29-year-old Black State College resident who was autistic and had a history of schizophrenia, and was fatally shot in March 2019 by a State College police officer serving a mental health warrant at Osagie's residence.
+Osagie, a 29-year-old Black State College resident, was fatally shot in March 2019 by a State College police officer serving a mental health warrant at Osagie's residence.
+Osagie, who had autism and a history of schizophrenia, ran at officers with a knife leading officers to unsuccessfully deploy a Taser during the arrest.

 The event began at the Allen Street Gates, with speakers blaring the soundtrack to Marvel’s Black Panther movie, in honor of Chadwick Boseman.
 Boseman, who was celebrated for making strides for Black people in the movie industry, died of colon cancer Friday.